rydmike/flex_color_picker/README.md

 when applied over a background.

 The slider thumb label only show opacity value changes in 1% increments.
 However, the slider has 255 discrete steps, so there is a step for every alpha value in the resulting ARGB color value.
-If the color code value is also enabled and set to a format that includes the alpha value, you can see that the alpha value can be adjusted in single increments with the slider.
+If the color code value is enabled and set to a format that includes the alpha, you can see that the alpha value can be adjusted in single increments with the slider.

 You cannot pass in the opacity separately to the color picker to get a starting opacity value.
 If your passed in color value has opacity in its alpha channel, it will automatically get used, but only if `enableOpacity` is true.
-If it is false, any passed in opacity or alpha in the color value, or in a color pasted into the picker, is ignored and used as fully opaque by applying alpha value #FF to it.
+If it is false, any opacity or alpha in the color value, or in a color pasted into the picker, is ignored and used as opaque by applying alpha #FF to it.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-enabled-5.png?raw=true" alt="Picker 5"/>